ChungYujoyce/MLOps/README.md

 - Model Packaging - Docker
   - Build docker container to run the app on different environment conveniently.
 - CI/CD - GitHub Actions
   - Better developing workflow and deployment tracking for continuous build, test and deploy.
 - Container Registry - AWS ECR
   - Use a registry to store images created during the application development process.
+- Serverless Deployment - AWS Lambda
+  - Deploy Docker Image in ECR and triggering Lambda function with API Gateway.
+Automating deployment to Lambda using Github Actions.

 ### Credit
 I followed this awesome [tutorial](https://www.ravirajag.dev/blog) step by step and learned a ton!